kubernetes-sigs/karpenter/designs/disruption-controls-by-method.md

 #### Reasons
 In this design, rather than methods being defined at the budget level, we add an additonal layer of abstraction.
 Then for each budget, we apply a reason or All/Undefined.
 If reason isn't specifed in a budget we take the same behavior in terms of fallback for all on these method types.

-This design allows for simplification of reason as its very easy to directly define a relationship between a given disruption method and its subaction since the disruption method is explicitly declared.
+This design allows for simplification of reason as its very easy to directly define a relationship between a given disruption method and its sub-action since the disruption method is explicitly declared.

 #### Considerations
 Some of the API choices for a given action seem to follow a similar pattern.
 These include ConsolidateAfter, ExpireAfter, and there are discussions about introducing a global DisruptAfter.
 Moreover, when discussing disruption budgets, we talk about adding behavior for each action.
 It appears there is a need for disruption controls within the budgets for each action, not just overall.